bangbangsoftware/footswell/README.md

 #  Foot Swell
-> An five a side football app.

-Set up your under eights, five a side team and record the goals.
+> A football app for scoring kids games.

+Set up:
+* Team name
+* Your players
+* Who is the captain
+* Home or away?
+* The opponent team name.

+Then kick off and record the goals.
+Who scored and when.
+Pause the clock, move players around.

 ## Installing / Getting started

-This is hosted on github pages [here](http://bangbangsoftware.github.io/footswell/).1 A quick introduction of the minimal setup you need to get a hello world up & running.
+This is hosted on github pages [here](http://bangbangsoftware.github.io/footswell/).
+A quick introduction of the minimal setup you need to get a hello world up & running.